 Learn the Pre-Rinse Fundamentals

 After rinsing out the suit, you must wash it.
 Plain water does not remove all the body soil or chlorine.
 To hand-wash a swimsuit, refill the sink with cool water and add just a tablespoon or less of mild liquid detergent.
 Don't use powders because they may not dissolve completely or rinse away well.
 And, never use chlorine bleach even on white suits.
 The bleach will weaken the fibers and can actually turn the fabric yellow because it strips off the outer coating and reveals the inner yellow core of the threads.

 Turn your swimsuit inside out and completely submerge in the water.
 Swish the suit through the water for several minutes, drain and then rinse well.
 Gently squeeze—don't wring—the water out of the fabric.

 Do not put your swimsuit in a clothes washer, even in a mesh bag.
 The agitation and spinning are too harsh.

 There are usually few staining issues on competition swimwear.
-But for sunscreen stains or if you discover that the dye used in your swimsuit has bleed or perhaps your towel or jeans bled on a wetsuit, it's time to reach for the oxygen bleach (Mix a solution of oxygen-based bleach—OxiClean, Clorox 2, Country Save Oxygen Bleach, or Seventh Generation Oxygen Bleach are brand names—and cool water.
+But for sunscreen stains or if you discover that the dye used in your swimsuit has bled or perhaps your towel or jeans bled on a wetsuit, it's time to reach for the oxygen bleach.
+Mix a solution of oxygen-based bleach—OxiClean, Clorox 2, Country Save Oxygen Bleach, or Seventh Generation Oxygen Bleach are brand names—and cool water.
 Follow the package directions as to how much product per gallon of water.
 Submerge the stained suit and allow it to soak for at least eight hours.
 Check and if the dye stains are gone, hand wash as usual.
 If they remain, mix a fresh batch of oxygen bleach solution and soak for another eight hours before washing.

 Forget the Heat